 Shandong Luyitong Intelligent Electric and Canaan Creative

 In June 2016, Shandong Luyitong Intelligent Electric’s acquisition of Caanan creative for a mind-boggling $466 million, takes the cake for the biggest M&A deal in the crypto space.
 Canaan Creative is a cryptocurrency hardware company that focuses on mining rigs and blockchain servers, while Shandong focuses on electronic equipment manufacturing.
-The synergy is evident between mining companies and the associated equipment manufacturers – cost cutting, product feedback and accelerated testing could be the base gains from this acquisition for both parties.
+The synergy is evident between mining companies and the associated equipment manufacturers – cost-cutting, product feedback, and accelerated testing could be the base gains from this acquisition for both parties.
 Ironically, the largest M&A deal in the crypto space concluded between two Chinese companies, where regulatory authorities have outlawed cryptocurrencies.

 Circle and Poloniex Exchange

 In February 2018, Internet finance company Circle had acquired cryptocurrency exchange Poloniex, for a whopping $400 million.
-Circle is a payments platform that uses blockchain technology and expanded into crypto investments and trading with Circle invest and Circle trade.
+The circle is a payments platform that uses blockchain technology and expanded into crypto investments and trading with Circle invest and Circle trade.
 With Poloniex, it sought to augment play in the ever-increasing exchange business.

 Tron and BitTorrent

-In what was probably the most talked about deal in the space, in June 2018, Blockchain juggernaut Tron acquired P2P file sharing platform BitTorrent for a cool $140 million.
+In what was probably the most talked-about deal in the space, in June 2018, Blockchain juggernaut Tron acquired P2P file sharing platform BitTorrent for a cool $140 million.
 Tron is a blockchain platform that aims to create a conducive environment for a truly decentralized internet.
 The strategic rationale behind Tron’s acquisition becomes clear when crunching numbers.
 BitTorrent has over 150 million monthly active users, and the company claims it moves as much as 40% of the world’s internet traffic – this traffic moving directly onto Tron’s platform will fuel adoption and allow Tron to challenge EOS & Ethereum as the platform of choice.
 BitTorrent recently conducted an ICO, which concluded in under 15 mins and raised over $7 million.

 Coinbase and Earn.com

 In April 2018, digital currency exchange Coinbase has acquired networking platform Earn.com for $100 million.
-In retrospect, Coinbase has been aggressively acquiring blockchain and crypto enterprises, making twelve acquisitions till date.
+In retrospect, Coinbase has been aggressively acquiring blockchain and crypto enterprises, making twelve acquisitions to date.
 The latest is that of data handling startup Blockspring for an undisclosed amount.

 Nexon and Korbit

 In September 2017, gaming behemoth Nexon had acquired South Korean cryptocurrency exchange Korbit for a sizeable $80 million.
 This deal was noteworthy as it marked an established Korean enterprise stepping into the crypto space.
 Korbit claims to be the world’s first Korean Won cryptocurrency exchange, and it managed to raise as much as $6.5 million in capital from veteran blockchain and crypto investors including Digital Currency Group, Pantera Capital and Softbank Ventures Korea among others.
-This maybe a data point in the capabilities the veteran VCs have to make a product scalable and provide an opportunity for exit even in the Crypto Space!
+This may be a data point in the capabilities the veteran VCs have to make a product scalable and provide an opportunity for the exit even in the Crypto Space!